If the HVAC system isn’t performing the way it used to do as brand new, it may be time for a replacement. Yes! Replacement, not repairing.

 Whether they want to move ahead with the existing ductwork or not?
 If they want to save money on ductwork, thoroughly inspect the duct and associated areas and let them know if the existing ductwork is working efficiently or not.

-If nothing is wrong, the replacement charge will be less.
+If nothing is wrong, the HVAC unit replacement charge will be less.
 But suppose any leaks, mold, or asbestos are there.
-In that case, you have to work on those areas, and you may even need to hire a professional asbestos removal company to extract and remove this dangerous element.
+In that case, HVAC duct replacement costs will be incurred as you have to work on those areas, and you may even need to hire a professional asbestos removal company to extract and remove this dangerous element.

 Make your customer well-aware of these things to eliminate the chance of having any confusion related to payment at the end of the project.